Toward Trustworthy Neural Program Synthesis: Methods

 While cluster size and spec pass rate give confidence in individual programs, global features of the distribution of sampled programs can indicate whether this system might be able to solve the problem in the first place.
 So, we also compute the entropy over cluster assignments: diffuse clusterings could suggest lack of confidence.

-Finally, we compute a real-valued score for each program $p\in \mathcal{P}$ using a linear model over features $\phi(p, \mathcal{P}, \mathcal{S})$.\footnote{We also tried a small multilayer perceptron, but due to these small data set sizes, it did not perform as well as a linear model (Appendix~\ref{sec:mlp})} The features $\phi(p, \mathcal{P}, \mathcal{S})$ include \textbf{testcase pass rate} (fraction of input-output specifications passed), \textbf{relation pass rate} (fraction of logical-relation test-harness specifications passed), \textbf{cluster size} (fraction of other programs with the same behavior on the specifications), the ordinal rank and logarithms of the preceding features, and the entropy of cluster assignment distributions for both input-output and logical-relation specifications, for a total of 18 features.
+Finally, we compute a real-valued score for each program $p\in \mathcal{P}$ using a logistic regressor over features $\phi(p, \mathcal{P}, \mathcal{S})$.\footnote{We also tried a small multilayer perceptron, which underperformed logistic regression (\ref{sec:mlp})} The features $\phi(p, \mathcal{P}, \mathcal{S})$ include \textbf{testcase pass rate} (fraction of input-output specifications passed), \textbf{relation pass rate} (fraction of logical-relation test-harness specifications passed), \textbf{cluster size} (fraction of other programs with the same behavior on the specifications), the ordinal rank\footnote{Ordinal rank compared to other clusters} and logarithms of the preceding features, and the entropy of cluster assignment distributions for both input-output and logical-relation specifications, for a total of 18 features.
 We clarify the meaning of those features below:

-We learn the parameters $\theta$ of the scoring function by fitting a logistic regressor to a training corpus.
-A corpus $\mathcal{D}$ is a set of triples of $\langle\mathcal{P}, \mathcal{S}, \mathcal{G}\rangle$ of programs $\mathcal{P}$ and specifications $\mathcal{S}$, both sampled from the same prompt, as well as ground-truth testcases $\mathcal{G}$, which serve as a proxy for program correctness.
-Note that the ground-truth testcases $\mathcal{G}$ are assumed to be unavailable at test time, because our goal is synthesis from informal specifications like natural language.
-We fit $\theta$ using gradient ascent to maximize the log likelihood, $\mathcal{L}$:
+We fit $\theta$ via maximum likelihood on a corpus $\mathcal{D}$ containing triples $\langle\mathcal{P}, \mathcal{S}, \mathcal{G}\rangle$ of programs $\mathcal{P}$ and specifications $\mathcal{S}$, both sampled from the same prompt, and ground-truth testcases $\mathcal{G}$, which serve as a proxy for program correctness.
+The ground-truth testcases $\mathcal{G}$ are assumed to be unavailable at test time, because our goal is synthesis from informal specifications like natural language.
+We use gradient ascent to maximize the log likelihood, $\mathcal{L}$:

 where $\sigma(\cdot )$ is the logistic sigmoid function.